Summer 2024 YSP Projects and Application Information

 Contact one or more BMSIS scientists expressing specific interests about listed projects (see list below) by sending inquiries to scientists at their email address listed in the table below.
 Please include a thoughtful message of introduction, but also be courteous of their time.
 We have some guidelines in the FAQ document as to how to best write your messages so as to be professional and polite.

 Complete the online application form for the project(s).
 If you have questions about the application form, please read the FAQ document.
-(Note: The application form is not currently available.
-It will be linked soon)
+(Note: The application form is no longer available.
+Please check back in 2025)

 Have two letters of recommendation sent to ysp_letters@bmsis.org.
 For more information about the letters of recommendation, please read the FAQ document.